mpollmeier/gremlin-scala/README.md

 Gremlin-Console
 =============
-You can play with Gremlin in an interactive console:
+You can play with Gremlin in an interactive console in gremlin-standalone/bin/gremlin-scala.sh:
 ```shell
          \,,,/
          (o o)